Search String

 Xenon 2 was advertised as having "coinop-quality action," but it only looks like a coinop in static screencaps.
 When you actually play Xenon 2, when you see it moving, you will realize that it does not play like a coinop because it lacks smooth scrolling and sprite-shifting.
 In fact, dating back to 1986 there are C64 shooters that play more like coinops than Xenon 2 does.

-All the Assembly Line had to do was tone down the sprite-count and get rid of the parallax to put Xenon 2 on a whole other level.
-I'd sacrifice in-game music in pursuit of full-frames action as well.
+All the Assembly Line had to do was reduce the sprite-count and get rid of the parallax to put Xenon 2 on a whole other level.
+I'd even sacrifice in-game music in pursuit of that end.

 Xenon 2 Weapons System for Megablaster ("Capsule" pick-ups):